MetalMetric › Tools › Gold-to-Silver Ratio

 How Stackers Use the Gold-to-Silver Ratio

 The most common strategy built around the GSR is called ratio trading or the "swap strategy."
-The idea is simple: when the ratio is high (silver is cheap relative to gold), you swap gold for silver.
+When the ratio is high (silver is cheap relative to gold), you swap gold for silver.
 When the ratio drops (silver is expensive relative to gold), you swap silver back into gold.
-Each cycle, you end up with more total ounces without spending new money.
+Each completed cycle increases your total ounce count without spending new money.

 In practice, most stackers don't execute perfect swaps.
-They use the ratio as one signal among many to decide whether to add gold or silver on their next purchase.
-A high ratio tips the scale toward silver.
-A low ratio tips it toward gold.
+They use the ratio as a directional signal to decide whether to buy gold or silver on their next purchase.
+A ratio above 80 tips the scale toward silver.
+A ratio below 60 tips it toward gold.

 Why Does the Ratio Move?